DillonJEvans/website-and-storage/README.md

 ### Nonessential Features

+- [ ] Allow for `POST /people` to accept multiple types.
-- [ ] Allow query results to be sorted.
+- [ ] Allow query results to be sorted by the front-end.
 - [ ] Allow partial matches when querying.
 - [ ] Include entry relevancy in query results.